mlbridge/mlbridge.github.io/README.md

 to the ML Bridge Plugin that allows the fallthrough to other plugins.
 However, the domain name is stored in the database for manual vetting.

-The classification result as well as other metadata such as the IP address, the date and time of the request are stored in a NoSQL database, namely Elasticsearch, due to which storing and querying the classification result and the metadata is a fast process.
+The classification result as well, as other metadata such as the IP address, the date and time of the request, are stored in a NoSQL database, namely Elasticsearch, due to which storing and querying the classification result and the metadata is a fast process.